 - Interest rates are normally fixed – although they can be variable, so always check.

 - You choose the loan period (typically one to seven years), but remember – the longer the term the more you are likely to pay in interest overall.

 - Unlike with some other forms of car finance, you own the car while paying off the loan so if you got into financial difficulties you could sell it.

 Cons of personal loans

-For instance, the APR for loans of £3,000-£4,999 could be 12%, yet as little as 5% for loans of £5,000-£7,499.
+For instance, the APR for loans of £3,000-£4,999 could be 12%, yet as little as 3% for loans of £5,000-£7,499.

-If you are thinking of getting a loan, use our Loan calculator to work out how long it would take to pay it off and how much you’d need to repay each month.
+If you’re thinking of getting a loan, use our Loan calculator to work out how long it would take to pay it off and how much you’d need to repay each month.

 If you’re comparing loans online, make sure you check them on a few different comparison sites.
 Here are some suggestions: